osmandapp/docs/content/osmand/map/tracks-on-map.md

 - **Graph data**: Altitude / Slope / Speed (if data is available in the track).
 - **Graph dimension**: Distance / Time.
-- **Slide interaction**: tap to Graph for showing info about track point and moving along Graph shows info about points of the track.
+- **Tap/Slide**: tap to Graph for showing info about track point and moving along Graph highlights point location on the map and displays info about point on the bar.
 - **Scale**: scale Graph by [two fingers gesture](/osmand/map/interact-with-map#gestures).
 - **Follow My location**: click button [My Location](/osmand/map/interact-with-map#my-location--zoom), so map view and graph is synchronized with your location.
 In that case **graph scale** will stay constant and **bar information** will be fixed to 1/4 from the left.
 As you move, **graph will slide** from left to right displaying information Ahead of your Track.
 This functionality is useful for hiking & cycling during navigation, though this screen doesn't have other widgets displayed.